Fix and Flip Loan

 • Valid US Visa (excludes Travel/Student Visas if not on Visa Waiver Program)

-• US FICO Score required if acting as Personal Guarantor only
+• US FICO score required if serving as Guarantor

 Credit Requirements